SwetSagar/UPSC-CSE-Notes/UPSC (Sync_Test)/01 Subject Wise Notes/💶 Economy/003 Fiscal System or Public Finance in India.md

 #### 1.2.2.1 Non Debt Creating Capital Receipts

-- they are not borrowing but give rise to debts Ex recovery of loans, disinvestment ^8ce0a9
+- they create reduction in financial assets but do not create debt.
+Ex recovery of loans, disinvestment ^8ce0a9
 - Recoveries of Loans & Advances (is not the same as interest receipts)
 - Disinvestment, issue of Bonus shares, Writebacks of amt